Dřevíkov: Sights

 A cultural monument is the former Jewish street, which was established after 1701, when several Jewish families moved here.
 The street is an example of local folk architecture.
-Among the buildings in the street is the former synagogue, from the second half of the 18th century.
+Among the buildings in the street is the former synagogue that dates from the second half of the 18th century.

 The Jewish community is commemorated by the Jewish cemetery.
 It was founded before 1740 and expanded to its current size in 1870.
 It is one of the best-preserved rural Jewish cemeteries in the Czech Republic, with a collection of valuable Baroque, Neoclassical and modern tombstones.